Financial Report FY2024

 Financial Results

 Results of operations as reported in our audited financial statements are summarized in the following table.
 The data is presented on a GAAP, therefore accrual, basis.
-On a cash basis during the fiscal year ending March 31, 2023, grants and direct charitable activities were more than $46 million, and totaled $210 million over the two-year period.
+On a cash basis during the fiscal year ending March 31, 2024, grants and direct charitable activities were more than $31 million, and totaled more than $72 million over the two-year period.
 These outsized grantmaking payouts reflect the Trust’s deep commitment to supporting the community with “extra” during the pandemic and post-pandemic environments.
 In the coming years, grantmaking plans are to return to a more normal budget of $20 to $22 million annually while continuing the generous wishes and legacy of Virginia Piper.
 Each year operating and grantmaking expenses were in line with the budget approved by the board.

 Contributions Received –